michaelpq/michaelpq.github.io/_posts/2023-03-15-postgres-15-custom-rmgr.markdown

 ---

-Postgres 15 has a [release note page](https://www.postgresql.org/docs/15/release-15.html) full of items, and this commit is one of the fun entries from the point of view of a hacker:
+Postgres 15 has a [release note page](https://www.postgresql.org/docs/15/release-15.html) full of items, and this commit is one of the fun parts from the point of view of a hacker:

     commit: 5c279a6d350205cc98f91fb8e1d3e4442a6b25d1